-We owned an average working interest of 2.7% in 5,734 gross (157.5 net) productive wells and royalty interests in an additional 1,140 productive wells as of December 31, 2023.
-We engage in oil and natural gas development by participating on a proportionate basis alongside third-party interests in wells drilled and completed in spacing units that include our acreage.
-As of December 31, 2023, we owned a working interest in 224 gross (6.7 net) wells that were being drilled or completed, and an additional 363 gross (9.9 net) wells that had been permitted for future development by our operating partners.
-We rely on our operators to propose, permit and initiate the drilling and completion of wells.
+We owned an average working interest of 2.8% in 6,071 gross (168.2 net) productive wells and royalty interests in an additional 1,180 productive wells as of December 31, 2024.
+We have engaged in oil and natural gas development by participating on a proportionate basis alongside third-party interests in wells drilled and completed in spacing units that include our acreage.
+As of December 31, 2024, we owned a working interest in 248 gross (9.7 net) wells that were being drilled or completed, and an additional 362 gross (8.0 net) wells that had been permitted for future development by our operating partners.
+With respect to our non-operated assets, we rely on our operators to propose, permit and initiate the drilling and completion of wells.
 We assess each drilling and completion opportunity on a case-by-case basis and participate in wells that are expected to meet a desired rate of return based upon estimates of recoverable oil and natural gas reserves, anticipated oil and natural gas prices, the expertise of the operator, and the anticipated completed well cost from each project, as well as other factors.

-Our non-operated business model provides us with inherent flexibility regarding the cadence of capital deployment and the agility to allocate a portion of our cash flow to the drilling and completion opportunities that we believe will achieve the highest rate of return.
-We work with more than 35 experienced operators that provide technical insights and opportunities for additional acquisitions and continued development.
-In addition, our business model allows us to not be burdened with various contractual arrangements such as minimum drilling obligations, and we can avoid exploratory, upfront leasing and infrastructure costs customarily incurred by operators.
+Our business model provides us with inherent flexibility regarding the cadence of capital deployment and the agility to allocate a portion of our cash flow to the drilling and completion opportunities that we believe will achieve the highest rate of return.
+We work with more than 30 experienced operators that provide technical insights and opportunities for additional acquisitions and continued development.